mattv/resume/markdown/resume.md

  >Java, Python, Ruby, JBOSS, Tomcat, GlassFish, Tapestry, Oracle, MySql, SqlServer, Casandra, JMS, Bash, Make, AJAX, REST, JSON, SOAP, CORBA, Maven, Hudson, ANT

 * Migrated large scale CORBA system to a modern service oriented architecture.
 The migration included implementing an iterative software development process, as well as all the necessary refactoring to go from the fine-grained CORBA interfaces to the more coarse-grained SOA interfaces
 * Designed and developed a location-based services platform to allow for the quick and easy deployment of content to mobile users.
-The platform provides a common set of location services, custom extension points, and a faceless data broker that facilitates delivery of content to a wide variety of devices and standards
+The platform provides a common set of location services, custom extension points, and a data broker that facilitates delivery of content to a wide variety of devices and standards
 * Designed and developed a J2ME application used to provide driving direction and track field employee locations
 * Developed software engineering custom tooling, standards and practices
 * Implemented, customized and maintained a brandable system to support the development of advertising campaigns.
 Subsystems include; asset management, workflow, ticketing, reporting, and a skinnable interface